2016 Olympian (16th, 200 breaststroke)

 “I want them remember that the key to improvement is to think outside the box and to remain open-minded and flexible when receiving instruction and making adjustments to their stroke,” she says, adding that the simple everyday act of getting out of the pool after practice improves technique.
 “This helps enforce a strong hold on the water during the catch and the pullout.”

-But Hannis reminds swimmers there’s one aspect of the sport of which they should never lose sight: “It’s important to always remember to have fun; that’s going to be the key to your success long term in the sport of swimming.”
+But Hannis reminds swimmers there’s one aspect of the sport of which they should never lose sight: “It’s important to always remember to have fun; that’s going to be the key to your long-term success in the sport of swimming.”

 That’s what keeps her in the sport, after all.
 “My plan is to continue swimming as long as I’m still learning, improving and having fun.”